-*Note: The submission deadline for Fall 2021 is September 9th, 2021 at 5pm.
-The first mandatory seminar will be held on Thursday September 23rd from 1-2pm.*
+*Note: The submission deadline for Fall 2022 is September 7th, 2022 at 4pm.
+The first mandatory seminar will be held on Wednesday September 21st at 3:00pm.
+Plan accordingly.

-A Pre-proposal form should be emailed to Dr. McLean during Advanced Registration the semester before applying for Independent Research credit.
-The form can be obtained from Dr. McLean
+Note that this Pre-proposal form should be emailed to Dr. McLean by April 22nd, before applying for Independent Research credit.

 All questions regarding independent research should be directed to Dr. McLean, head of the undergraduate Neuroscience Research Program (jmclean@sas)